jeremenichelli/personal-site/posts/2017-10-06-the-web-components-experience.md

 Also, web components being included in a magical global store difficults declarative and deterministic views or any other concept which hangs on a visual map of dependencies like code splitting.

-> "Unfortunately the developer experience of building an application with web components today is quite painful."
+> Unfortunately the developer experience of building an application with web components today is quite painful.
 > <cite>Sam Saccone</cite>

 DOM manipulation and non-declarative operations have their cost.